Terry Laughlin: Death

 Before prostate cancer claimed him at age 66, Laughlin was swimming better than ever before, winning championships and setting records.
 According to his blog, he completed a Corsica-to-Sardinia swim of nearly ten miles in four hours, 31 minutes, with two friends in 2015.

-“After living with metastatic prostate cancer for two years (about which he blogged widely), Terry passed away on Friday, October 20th, 2017, of complications related to his condition.
+“After living with metastatic prostate cancer for two years (about which he blogged widely), Terry died on Friday, October 20th, 2017, of complications related to his condition.
 He displayed his characteristic optimism, wit, and passion for life—and swimming—until the very end," wrote his wife Alice and daughters Fiona, Carrie and Betsy, in a news release carried by slowtwitch.com.

 Following his death, The Economist wrote that Terry Laughlin's Total Immersion "has become a bestselling book, a much-watched series of videos, a coaching business and a catchphrase among hydrophiles the world over.
 It turned even the most timid novices into smooth, confident strokemakers, and honed the technique of champions."

 Legacy

 Laughlin's Total Immersion clinics taught thousands of swimmers and certified hundreds of instructors to run their own clinics, spreading the discipline globally.
 His wife, Alice, who founded Total Immersion with him, said there are more than 350 certified Total Immersion instructors operating in more than 30 countries as of 2017.

-His lifelong passion for swimming involved multiple roles—student, athlete, coach, teacher, technician, author and producer—while his career took him all over the world, from Hawaii to Thailand to the Caribbean.
-Although he trained national-level swimmers as well as top-ranked triathletes, Laughlin found much satisfaction in teaching people who were afraid of water — who were 20, 30, 40, even 90 years old, who had never learned to swim.
+Laughlin coached across the United States and internationally, including in Thailand and the Caribbean.
+In addition to training national-level swimmers and triathletes, he specialized in teaching swimming to adults of all ages, including those who had never previously learned to swim.

 While he improved swimming for thousands, Laughlin also paused to focus the individual.
 "He never dismissed an honest inquiry with a curt response and would spend hours each day returning emails," wrote his longtime Master's Swimming lane mate David Barra.
 "Terry always sought new ways to quantify and communicate the relationship between effort and efficiency in terms accessible to the novice and expert alike.
 He did so with a contagious enthusiasm."